top of page

 There were no landmarks, trees, or animals, just this infinite white-crusted surface.

-The team had prepared our beds which lay waiting in the open expanse.
+The team had prepared our beds, which lay waiting in the open expanse.

-A table with paraffin lamps, a huge bonfire, and a delicious three-course meal awaited us as we toasted the last of the sun as it dipped behind the horizon line.
+A table with paraffin lamps, a huge bonfire, and a delicious three-course meal awaited us as we toasted to the last of the sun as it dipped behind the horizon line.

 Building Memories